November 18, 2025

 In total, CivilSense™ discovered leaks that were losing a combined volume of 83 gallons per minute, which equates to around 43M gallons of water every year.

-By addressing these leaks, Bartow County Water achieved a 17% reduction in non-revenue water loss that translates to a cost saving of $130,000 every year.
+By addressing these leaks, Bartow County Water achieved a 17% reduction in non-revenue water that translates to a saving of $130,000 in variable production cost every year.
 Given the city’s reliance on external water sources, this reduced water cost and increased water distribution efficiency improves not only its sustainability and water resilience, but also its finances.

 The city has subsequently agreed a three-year follow-on partnership for CivilSense™ to analyze additional sections of the network to drive further water cost efficiencies.